deezy-inc/sat-hunter/README.md

 ## Binance
 Binance should work but is not yet well-tested

+## Bybit
+Bybit should work but they are known to shotgun-KYC (let you do a little activity then hold your funds unless your provide full KYC), so ensure that you are able to fully KYC according to their regulations

 ## MORE!!
 Help us add more exchanges - we want to add them all!
 Open an Issue in the Github to request a new one.